baphled/nark/README.md

   * Github revision
   * Process ID

-Each of these will be an individual component that plugins into Rack::Tracker and is exposed via a simple interface.
+Each of these will be an individual component that plugins into Nark and is exposed via a simple interface.

 Plugin DSL
 ----------